Height: 6 feet

 A striking succulent plant with interesting swollen stems and highly attractive blooms; will be deciduous during drought or cooler weather; best grown in containers that can be moved indoors during winter; sap is highly toxic, avoid contact

 Desert Rose features showy clusters of red trumpet-shaped flowers with pink overtones and white centers at the ends of the branches from early spring to early summer.
-It has green foliage.
-The narrow leaves remain green throughout the winter.
-The fruit is not ornamentally significant.
+It has green evergreen foliage.
+The glossy narrow leaves remain green throughout the winter.
 The smooth gray bark and brown branches are extremely showy and add significant winter interest.

 Desert Rose is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.